Aryna Sabalenka: Coaches

 Sabalenka had worked with Khalil Ibrahimov for two years up until early 2018.
-At this point, she began working with former Swedish professional tennis players Magnus Norman and Magnus Tideman.
+At this point, she began working with Swedish former professional tennis players Magnus Norman and Magnus Tideman.
 Dmitry Tursunov became her primary coach in time for the grass court season in 2018.
 Sabalenka briefly split with Tursunov after the 2019 US Open.
 Although they reunited later in the year, she made the split permanent at the end of the season.
-Sabalenka briefly worked with Dieter Kindlmann before switching coaches to her longtime hitting partner and compatriot Anton Dubrov.
+Sabalenka briefly worked with Dieter Kindlmann before switching coaches to her longtime hitting partner and compatriot Anton Dubrov, aged 25 at the time.
+In 2025, Belarusian former professional tennis player and 10-time major doubles champion Max Mirnyi joined Sabalenka's coaching team as a consultant.

+As of 2025, her coaching team includes Dubrov; Mirnyi; fitness trainer Jason Stacy, a martial arts expert; and hitting partner Andrei Vasilevski.

 Sponsorships

-Sabalenka has been endorsed by Nike for apparel and shoes since the start of her professional career.
+Sabalenka has been endorsed by Nike for apparel and shoes since the beginning of her professional career.
+Nike began to design custom garments for Sabalenka starting from the 2023 US Open.
 She is also endorsed by Wilson, specifically using the Wilson Blade range of racquets.

+In June 2025, Sabalenka became a global ambassador and minority shareholder of IM8, a health‑supplement brand co‑founded by former footballer David Beckham.

 Personal life

-Sabalenka has a tiger tattoo on her left arm.
-This tattoo has earned her the nickname "The Tiger", which she has used to refer to herself.
-Sabalenka has studied at the Belarusian State University in a sports-related program.
+Sabalenka has a tiger tattoo on her left arm that has earned her the nickname "The Tiger", which she has used to refer to herself.
+She studied at the Belarusian State University in a sports-related program.
 Her tennis idols growing up were Serena Williams and Maria Sharapova.
+Her father Sergey, a former ice hockey player, died suddenly in 2019 at age 43.
+He had meningitis.

+Sabalenka's boyfriend since 2021, Konstantin Koltsov, died of an apparent suicide in March 2024 at age 42.
+Sabalenka later confirmed the couple were separated at the time of his death.
+She has been in a relationship with Georgios Frangulis since 2024.